GabrielProstitis/kqx.io/content/writeups/dev_mem.md

 ret
 ```

-These were found with **[`kropr`](https://github.com/zolutal/kropr)** .
+These were found with [kropr](https://github.com/zolutal/kropr).

 ### Step 5

 Well at this point, the solution is trivial.
-We can just traverse the task structures starting from `init_task` and checking, for each iteration, if the task’s `uid` is the same as the exploit’s task!
+We can just traverse the task structures starting from **init_task** and checking, for each iteration, if the task’s **uid** is the same as the exploit’s task!

 ```c
 struct task_struct {